EB1811/dev-articles/ZustandStore.md

 In case you are wondering how to test components that use the store, we can easily mock our store with the required returned values.\
 [img]

+## Conclusion
+Having worked with Zustand in a real production environment, I believe that it is quite useful, and powerful.